 - Waiting in designated areas for your procedure(s) for the day.

 What is the length of time I should expect for my experience at MOMOM?

 You should expect to spend the majority of your day with us.
 By the time you wait in line, have your medical screening, dental screening and treatment completed, it could be a 6-8 hour (or longer) event.
 Please be prepared for that amount of time.
-You will have access to rest rooms and we will provide a simple breakfast and/or lunch and beverages.
+You will have access to rest rooms and we will provide light snacks and water.